srrizviii/react.js-todo-app/README.md

 # Todo App

-A modern todo application built with React.js and Vite featuring persistent local storage, responsive UI styling with FantaCSS, and interactive task management.
+A modern todo application built with React.js and Vite featuring persistent local storage (your edits and changes will persist across site reloads!!), responsive UI styling with FantaCSS, and interactive task management.

 ---